bonkeenu/shellbox/README.md

 #### Usage

-1. Rewrite the configuration file according to the comment
+1. Rewrite the 'config' file according to the comment

 2. Type "sh gitConfigLocalUser.sh" in corresponding　git directory.